A-List Authors Clegg Hudson McCartney Novey

 Author's Website: http://www.alistairmccartney.com

 Idra Novey is the author of Those Who Knew, an Indie Next Pick and Amazon Best Book of the Month, and Ways to Disappear, winner of the Sami Rohr Prize, the Brooklyn Library Prize for Fiction, and a finalist for the Los Angeles Times Book Prize for First Fiction.
 Her fiction and poetry have been translated into ten languages and she's written for The New York Times, The Los Angeles Times, and New York Magazine.
 She's translated the work of several prominent Brazilian writers, most recently Clarice Lispector's novel The Passion According to G.H.
-A collection of her co-translations with Ahmad Nadalizadeh of Iranian poet Garous Abdolmalekian is forthcoming with Penguin Press in 2020.
+A collection of Idra Novey's co-translations with Ahmad Nadalizadeh of Iranian poet Garous Abdolmalekian, Lean Against this Late Hour released on April 13, 2020, with Penguin Press.
 She currently teaches fiction at Princeton University.

 Author's Website: http://www.idranovey.com